Maintenance Schedule

 For the best results, wash your Tide Craft boat after every outing, especially if used in saltwater, sandy or muddy environments.
 Regular maintenance will keep your boat looking its best and performing well for years to come.

-For general cleaning, mild dish soap works well.
+For general cleaning, mild ph neutral soap works well.
 However, for best results, consider using boat-specific cleaners for tougher stains or tar.
-Also, regularly use a UV protectant for the PVC tubes to keep them in top condition.
+Also, regularly use a UV protectant for the tubes to keep them in top condition.

 Washing your Tide Craft boat regularly helps maintain its appearance and longevity.
 Here's a step-by-step guide to keep your boat looking great: